mwburgoyne/pyResToolbox/README.rst

 - Extract problem cells information from Intesect (IX) print files
 - Generation of AQUTAB include file influence functions for use in ECLIPSE
 - Creation of Corey and LET relative permeability tables in Eclipse format
+- Calculation of Methane and CO2 saturated brine properties

+Changelist in 1.4.0:

+- Introduced CO2 saturated brine calculations using Spycher & Pruess modified SRK EOS method
+- Rectified an error introduced in Gas Z-Factor calculations due to errant indentation

 Changelist in 1.3.9: